richnwilson/backend/README.md

-# Backend application to use with any work demos
+# Backend application to use with any job interview demos

 ## Requirements
 - node v25